MrSonOfaBit/minotaur-dungeon/README.md

 ### Details

-In this game, you play as an Adventure who tries to escape a maze dungeon.
+In this game, you play as an adventurer who tries to escape a maze dungeon.

 You have to collect keys to escape the dungeon and fight a dangerous Minotaur.